Frequently Asked Questions

 Your cooperative clears the right-of-way at a rate of approximately once every four years.
 In order to clear at this rate, contract crews clear right-of-ways throughout the year to keep the power lines clear.
 This ensures that our members receive the highest quality of electrical service possible.

-The facilities charge is a fee used to recover the cooperative's fixed monthly costs of providing the infrastructure that ensures power is available to a meter.
+The Basic Charge is a fee used to recover the cooperative's fixed monthly costs of providing the infrastructure that ensures power is available to a meter.

-Why is the facilities charge higher for my outbuilding?
+Why is the Basic Charge higher for my outbuilding?

-The co-op can charge a smaller facilities charge on a residence because the electricity that the residence consumes offsets some of the costs the co-op incurs providing the electricity.
-A larger facilities charge is needed for nonresidential accounts that consume minimal electricity or require added facilities due to load.
+The co-op can charge a smaller Basic Charge on a residence because the electricity that the residence consumes offsets some of the costs the co-op incurs providing the electricity.
+A larger Basic Charge is needed for nonresidential accounts that consume minimal electricity or require added facilities due to load.